 The MPA degree program is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
-Albany State University including the MPA program is accredited by the Southern Association of Colleges and Schools (SACS).
+Albany State University including the MPA program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Off-Campus Programs